 Just wait 20 years or so

 You’ll know just what we mean

 … False Gods’

-We started stomping again, until a few people politely clapped.
-We marched out which brought on more enthusiastic clapping and even a few stomps.
+We start stomping again, until a few people politely clap.
+We march out which brings out more enthusiastic clapping and even a few stomps.

-“Such good little Nazi’s we make,” Jack crowed.
+“Such good little Nazi’s we make,” Jack crows.